Cluster algebras arising from cluster tubes: Index and the cluster map

 \end{defn}

-In [Pla1][Pla2], similar definition is given respect to a fixed rigid object $T$.
-But his definition needs additional assumption that the simple $B-$module at each vertex can be lifted to an object in $\D\cap\D[1]$ through the functor $F$ and then any finite-dimensional $B-$module can be lifted through $F$ to an object in $\D\cap\D[1]$.
-In our situation, the assumption is not true and we omit the $B-$modules which can not be lifted through $F$ to $\D\cap\D[1]$ in the definition above.
-In fact simple $B-$module $S_1$ corresponding to $T_1$ can not lift to any object in $\D\cap\D[1]$ by functor $F$ (see the dimension formula stated before Lemma 3.5).
+In \cite{Pla1,Pla2}, a similar definition is given respect to a fixed rigid object $T$ in a $2-$Calabi-Yau triangulated category with infinite Hom-spaces.
+The definition there needs an additional assumption that any finite-dimensional $B-$module can be lifted through $F$ to an object in $\D\cap\D[1]$.
+This assumption is not satisfied in our situation.
+For example, the simple $B-$module $S_1$ corresponding to $T_1$ can not lift to any object in $\D\cap\D[1]$ by the functor $F$ (see the dimension formula in Lemma \ref{Lem:dimt1}).
+So the definition in \cite{Pla1,Pla2} can not apply to our case.
+In our definition, we omit the $B-$submodules which can not be lifted through $F$ to $\D\cap\D[1]$.